microsoft/BotFramework-Emulator/content/CHANNELS.md

 <img width="889" alt="Screen Shot 2019-04-30 at 2 50 14 PM" src="https://user-images.githubusercontent.com/1156704/56995693-4a09e500-6b57-11e9-917b-0178ea504f90.png">

-## 7. Copy the `/INSPECT connect <UUID>` command rendered in the Conversation window and paste it into the configured channel's chat
+## 7. Copy the `/INSPECT attach <UUID>` command rendered in the Conversation window and paste it into the configured channel's chat

 You can do this few ways.
 The easiest is by right-clicking on the rendered message and selecting "Copy text" from the context menu.